top of page

 It is a way of thinking.

-Every year, we employ seasonal staff who join us for the winter.
+Every winter, seasonal staff join us.
 Some stay longer.
 Some move on.
-That is part of the rhythm of a mountain town and a seasonal ski business.
+That is the rhythm of a mountain town.

 But the important thing is not just whether someone can ski, sell, grind a shell, heat a liner or remember the catalogue.